Nieuwegein City (tram stop)

 Today, the location of the Nieuwegein City stop is between the streets Passage and Weverstede.
 The stop is wheelchair-accessible from both ends of each platform.
 Because of the presence of many pedestrians and cyclists near the stop, the maximum speed for trams going through this area is 20 km/h.
 Upon reopening on 9 July 2022, the new stop had temporary shelters on the platforms pending the erection of a permanent canopy.
 There is a bus terminal located at the north-east corner of the tram right-of-way and the street Schouwstede.

 There is an emergency crossover to the north of the Nieuwegein City stop.
 This crossover will be available to turn back trams that arrive from Utrecht at the southbound platform.

-A new adjacent bus station is planned for 2025.
+In 2025, construction started on a new adjacent bus station with an expected completion in September 2026.
 It will be located at the south-west corner of the streets Schouwstede and Spoorstede.
+The bus station will have eight bus bays plus a drop-off platform for electric buses.
+A leaf-shaped, transparent canopy will cover the installation.
+The canopy will capture rain water for storage and use in nearby toilettes.
+The tram platforms will also receive a similar canopy.